Provisional Patent Drawings: Everything You Need to Know

 These various layers of illustrations should include multiple perspectives from which a person may view the object (right, left, top and bottom) and exploded views to more easily see the smallest components which may be hidden in the whole.
 Important single components of the invention may also have its own drawings.

 Professional patent drawings can be obtained for as little as $100 per page.
-At this price, it is very affordable to include many drawings with your patent application and it still be cheap compared to the costs of attorneys, patent searches and other expenditures in the application process.
+At this price, it is very affordable to include many drawings with your patent application compared to the costs of attorneys, patent searches and other expenditures in the application process.